 Summer weather may trigger VMS because it’s not only hotter outside, but we may also experience more extreme temperature changes—for instance, going from a cold, air-conditioned office to a sweltering subway train.
 It’s no wonder why our bodies are on overdrive!

 How to tell if you’re having a hot flash

 Finally, hot flashes can happen at any time of the year.
 Summer’s heat may trigger more hot flashes, but for many women, they are a year-round event.
 On average, women can experience hot flashes for 10-15 years.
-Of course, there’s no reason for hot flashes to rule your life.
+Of course, there’s no reason for VMS to rule your life.
 Learn more about battling hot flashes here, and be sure to see your doctor if your hot flashes are disrupting your daily life.

 What to do if you have a hot flash

 First, remember that hot flashes—as awful as they can be—are a completely normal part of aging that most women experience in their lifetime.
 That being said, there are a few steps you can take to make a hot flash less terrible.
 Self-calming techniques like relaxation breathing can help: breathe deeply, slowly inhaling through your nose and exhaling through your mouth, with one hand on your stomach at the bottom of your rib cage.
 Do this in a comfortable position for several minutes when you feel a hot flash coming on.